ShreyasSkandanS/nvidia_xavier_utils/decasing_xavier.md

 # Decasing the AGX Xavier Developer Kit

-### WARNING: NVIDIA does not recommend doing this and neither do I. But we are a research lab afterall focused on lightweight autonomy and that case doesn't cut it for us.
+### WARNING: NVIDIA does not recommend doing this and neither do I. But we are a research lab afterall focused on lightweight autonomy and that case doesn't cut it for us (puns may or may not be intended).

 ## 1. Band saw to the top